RadekPelikan/Famyok-kolosus/Famyok Rework.md

 #### AI Approval

-Character and image upload approval
+For character and image uploads.

 #### AI Lore

-AI specialized to create and expand on the current lore.
+Specialized AI to create and expand the current lore.
-Could help out the storyteller to come up with new scenarios.
+**Can assist the storyteller in creating new scenarios.**